Solving the Manufacturing Advertising Data Dilemma of Connecting Online Marketing with Offline Sales with M2CO

 Q1: “This sounds like a great idea in theory… but how seamless is the actual integration?”

-That’s a fair concern—and it’s one we plan for.
-Our implementation process includes technical support for platforms like HubSpot, Keap, Ontraport, GoHighLevel, and others.
-We do the work, so your dev team doesn’t have to build anything from scratch.
+That’s a fair concern, and it’s one we plan for.
+Our implementation process includes technical support for platforms like HubSpot, Keap, Ontraport, HighLevel, and others.
+We can also work hand in hand with your development team to connect this data into the systems that matter most.

 In most cases, we can get the core tracking pieces live without putting a strain on your team.
-This isn’t about rebuilding your stack—it’s about making the tools you already use talk to each other better.
+This isn’t about rebuilding your stack, it’s about making the tools you already use talk to each other better.

-Q2: “What’s the attribution window—and how much data actually makes it back in time?”
+Q2: “What’s the attribution window, and how much data actually makes it back in time?”

 It’s true—every platform has a limit.
 Google lets you import offline conversions up to 90 days after the click.
-Meta’s standard is shorter—7-day click or 1-day view—but those can be extended with configuration.
+Meta’s standard is shorter; 7-day click or 1-day view, but those can be extended with configuration.

 The key is this: you don’t need every sales conversion to fall within the window.
 A lead or quote that occurs in 14 days still trains the algorithm better than a closed sale that misses the window.

-So we don’t just wait for closed deals—we also pass earlier milestones like leads, calls, chats, quotes or any milestone that we know increase the likelihood of a sale.
+So we don’t just wait for closed deals, we also pass earlier milestones like leads, calls, chats, quotes or any milestone that we know increase the likelihood of a sale.
 So the system starts learning faster, even if the sale takes time.

 Q3: “Won’t Facebook ignore any offline conversion signals that aren’t tied to the event set I’ve already configured?”